 Lower school K-5th grade

-Third graders begin changing classes and using academic planners which they use through eighth grade.
+Third graders begin using academic planners which they use through eighth grade.
 Third through fifth graders are also eligible to participate in the Cardio Kids Club which meets three mornings a week before school in the gym.
 Kids in this program run laps for 15 minutes each morning.
 All lower school students enjoy a 30 minute lunch break, 30 minutes of recess, and daily snack times.

 Students in every grade level attend field trips that reinforce classroom learning or serve as that grade’s mission project.
 Fifth graders participate in The Great Fifth Grade Adventure, an overnight trip to the coast of Carteret County.
 Our lower school regularly shares with the rest of the MGCS community by way of parades though the school to display their work.